 Need a new ride?
-Here are the best places to buy a used car online
+Here are the best used car sites on the web

 As exciting as it is to buy a new car — err, at least one new to you — the process of finding and purchasing any vehicle can be quite the headache.
 You wouldn’t be surprised to find a sleazy salesman breathing down your neck as you peruse the lot’s selection, trying to put you in a different car at every turn.
 Given the aforementioned situation, or a similar scenario thereof, it’s no wonder nobody enjoys perusing Bob’s Used Car Emporium for a new set of cars under such stressful conditions.

-More: Shopping for a new whip?
-Here are 9 questions to ask when buying a used car

-Thankfully, the internet boasts a bevy of virtual car lots, lined with everything from mid-size sedans to all-terrain pickup trucks.
-The sites allow you to swap the salesman and pressure-laden environment for a comfortable desk chair, while providing you with all the necessary information regarding each car’s condition and supposed history.
+Thankfully, the best used car sites on the internet are lined with everything from mid-size sedans to all-terrain pickup trucks.

+These virtual car lots allow you to swap the salesman and pressure-laden environment for a comfortable desk chair, while providing you with all the necessary information regarding each car’s condition and supposed history.
 The question remains though, which site is the most competent and void of scammers, crooks, and the like?
 Here is our top selection of the best used car websites for bettering your online shopping experience — no cheesy slick-backs included.

+Looking for a new ride?
+We’ve put together an in-depth guide to the best used cars under $15,000, along with a post outlining the best cars for first-time drivers.

 Cars.com